Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 Bognor Regis is a well-known seaside town with historic links to royalty.
 It enjoys lovely beaches, and there is quite a holiday air about it.
 Billy Butlins built one of his famous holiday camps here in the 1960s, and the site still remains a holiday destination with day-passes on sale for trippers eager to use the excellent themed, water park facilities.

 Bognor has a selection of schools through to sixth form, and a wide selection of local shops offering everything from tattoos to fishing tackle.
 Price-wise, the town is considerably cheaper than nearby Chichester.
-A basic 3 bedroom house can now be bought for a little less than £220,000, thanks in part, to price reductions on older listings.
-The exponential rise in property prices in this popular seaside location appears to be reversing slightly as we head into 2020.
+A basic 3 bedroom house can now be bought for a little less than £220,000.
+The exponential rise in property prices in this popular seaside location appears to have levelled off as we head into 2020.

 Bognor is on a mainline rail route, and visitors to and from the capital can make the journey into London Victoria in around one and three quarter hours.